 Pregnant men?
-I mean seriously?
 Is that how low this game has stooped to.
-Take up any national and international bodybuilding event, and you would see, men looking more like banyan trees than Greek Gods, with protruding/bulging bellies, also called the Bubble Gut, everywhere.
+Take up any national and international bodybuilding event, and you would see, men looking more like banyan trees than Greek Gods, with protruding/bulging bellies, also called as the Bubble Gut, everywhere.
 Pregnant men would be a more appropriate term.

-I’m sick of this, and the issue no longer is a mystery.
-Anything which destroys a sport, is a serious issue to be dealt with and dealt with firmly.
-Bubble guts need to go.
-The athletes with protruding belly or bubble gut are to be disqualified, no questions asked.
-Its either they themselves or their stupid coaches, who are doing this to them.
+Anything which destroys a sport, is a serious issue to be dealt with, and dealt with firmly.
+Distended guts need to go.
+The athletes with bulging bellies are to be disqualified, no questions asked.
+Its either they themselves, or their stupid coaches, who are doing this to them.

-I checked on various organizations and their top bodybuilding athletes, be it IFBB, IBBF, WABBA, etc. distorted guts or bubble gut is a commonality they share.
-Most people wonder what causes these large guts to protrude out, despite the extremely low-fat percentages.
+I checked on various organizations and their top bodybuilding athletes, distorted guts is a commonality they share.
+Most people wonder what causes these large guts to protrude out, despite of the extremely low fat percentages.

-Insulin, may not be an issue, because, diabetics around the world, take much higher doses every day than a bodybuilder, but you won’t see diabetics with big guts unless of course, they are fat.
+Insulin, may not be an issue, because, diabetics around the world, take much higher dose everyday than a bodybuilder, but you won’t see diabetics with big guts, unless of course, they are fat.

-Richard Holt, a British researcher, in his 2013 study in the Indian Journal of Endocrinology & Metabolism, suggests that many athletes are taking much higher doses than those used therapeutically, it is possible that features of acromegaly may become apparent with prolonged use.
+A study found that, many athletes are taking much higher doses than those used therapeutically, it is possible that features of acromegaly may become apparent with prolonged use.
 Additional long-term effects may include fluid retention, which may lead to ankle swelling, hypertension, headache, diabetes, and cardiomyopathy.
 There is also a potential for increased risk of certain cancers; including colorectal, thyroid, breast, and prostate cancer.

 However, there is no study which has studied bodybuilders taking massive amount of GH, insulin or IGF, throughout the year, for years together.

-In the language, if Bodybuilding, this bubble gut has been given the name ‘Palumboism’, after the bodybuilder Dave Palumbo, who developed one of the worst guts ever.
+In the language if Bodybuilding, this Bubble Gut has been given a name ‘Palumboism’, after the bodybuilder Dave Palumbo, who developed one of the worst guts ever.

-According to Evolutionary.org, “Dave Palumbo is a retired national level bodybuilder, but he was known as one of the freakiest bodybuilders of all time and nicknamed Dave ‘Jumbo’ Palumbo.
-His nickname makes perfect sense since Dave is renowned for competing at body weights close to 300 pounds.
-Interestingly, from 1995 to 2004 Dave attempted to turn professional in 16 qualifying events but always came just short of earning the highly coveted IFBB pro card.
-His best placing was at the 2003 NPC USA Championships, where he won the super heavyweight class and lost the overall by a one-point decision.
+Acc. to source, “Dave Palumbo is a retired national level bodybuilder, but he was known as one of the freakiest bodybuilders of all time and nicknamed Dave ‘Jumbo’ Palumbo.
+His nickname makes perfect sense, since Dave is renowned for competing at body weights close to 300 pounds.
+Interestingly, from 1995 to 2004 Dave attempted to turn professional in 16 qualifying events, but always came just short of earning the highly coveted IFBB pro card.
+His best placing was at the 2003 NPC USA Championships, where he won the super heavy weight class and lost the overall by a one-point decision.

 However, as impressive as a bodybuilder Dave was, he is more famous for being the CEO and founder of the online magazine RXmuscle and the supplement company Species Nutrition.
 Additionally, Dave Palumbo is also a contest prep coach who is well known for the ketogenic diets he regularly makes competitors follow.”

 Not everyone agrees with the GH, insulin and IGF abuse theory.
 The reasons we discussed above.
-Author and coach John Romano blames this gut to simply extreme muscle mass, which the athlete possesses.
-“Muscle mass is at an all-time high today, more so than in the ’80s and ’90s, with just a small handful of exceptions.
-More muscle mass also includes abdominal muscle mass”, says Romano.
+Some blame this gut to simply extreme muscle mass, which the athlete possesses, which has dramatically increased post the 90s era.

-On the other hand, I am also not fully convinced with the GH, insulin, IGF-Gut theory, because not all bodybuilders get the problem of bubble gut, despite of taking nearly the same amount of gear.
+On the other hand, I am also not fully convinced with the GH, insulin, IGF-Gut theory, because not all bodybuilders get the problem, despite of taking nearly same amount of gear.
 It can be an issue of genetics and sensitivity to these hormones in some, but then again, there is no study about that.

 Having extremely large calorie diets is another contentious issue.
-Having 10,000cal diets means having a humongous volume of food, which can stay in the stomach for a long time, and push the gut out as a bubble gut.
+Having 10,000cal diets, means having humongous volume of food, which can stay in stomach for long time, and push the gut out.
 Again that’s, not exactly a valid reason, merely a hypothesis.
-Michael Phelps is well known for his 10-12,000 cal/day diets and he is as lean as it could be.
+Michael Phelps is well known for his 10-12,000cal/day diets and he is as lean as it could be.